 To give you a sense of what a YouTube video looks like, and plays like, when embedded on a third pary webpage, check out our reel below.

-2. Optimize your video’s ranking
+2. Optimize your video’s copy

 The same study found that 100 percent of videos in SERPs appear on the sharing platform’s first page.
 To get there, optimize your titles, descriptions, and tags.
-Choose up to 10 tags, using YouTube’s keyword tool to select tags based on common keyword searches.

 Lastly, if you have some extra marketing dollars, think about promoted the post on YouTube so that you can increase the View Count, and often times this creates a snowball effect of increasing views, even when you end your ad campaign.
+Because the more views you have, through organic or paid traffic, the more you'll organically get recommended to new audiences and show up in their search results too.

 3. Choose your thumbnails wisely